wlwardiary/cable2graph/README.md

 ### NEIGHBORHOOD

 The `nbh` tool creates the neighborhood graph for a given node.
-If multiple labels are given directly related nodes are grouped together.
+For multiple labels the directly related nodes are grouped together.

     $ echo "10EXAMPLE1" > list
     $ echo "09EXAMPLE2" >> list